Rhetos/LightDMS/Readme.md

 ## Installation and configuration

-Installing this package to a Rhetos web application:
+Installing this package to a Rhetos application:

 1. Add 'Rhetos.LightDMS' NuGet package, available at the [NuGet.org](https://www.nuget.org/) on-line gallery.
 2. Extend Rhetos services configuration (at `services.AddRhetosHost`) with the LightDMS service: `.AddLightDMS()`

-## Building and testing the source code
+## How to contribute

+Contributions are very welcome.
+The easiest way is to fork this repo, and then make a pull request from your fork.
+The first time you make a pull request, you may be asked to sign a Contributor Agreement.
+For more info see [How to Contribute](https://github.com/Rhetos/Rhetos/wiki/How-to-Contribute) on Rhetos wiki.

 ### Build